 Those who have opted to be at College full-time also spend their working week studying core subjects at GCSE and entry level.
 In Littlegreen Hub, all lessons are delivered by Littlegreen staff who continue to implement the school's values and ethos.
-We believe that by providing the opportunity to shine outside of the classroom, our students will find the transition to life beyond compulsory education easier and more enjoyable.
+We believe that by providing the opportunity to shine outside of the classroom, our pupils will find the transition to life beyond compulsory education easier and more enjoyable.

 University of Chichester

-Littlegreen benefits from the partnership with the University of Chichester in many ways.
-We host student placements during the course of the year and also deliver sessions at the University for students.
+Littlegreen benefits from a partnership with the University of Chichester in many ways.
+We host student placements and also deliver sessions at the University for students.
 In this way we hope to raise awareness of this area of education whilst encouraging the staff of the future.
-Past placements have included 2 week placements, full ten week placements as well as special interest placements and group creativity projects which have benefitted both educational and residential aspects of the school.
+Past placements have included 2 week placements, full ten week placements as well as special interest placements and group creativity projects.

 Volunteers in the Community

 At Littlegreen School we benefit from the support of volunteers from the community.
 The work undertaken by the volunteers is invaluable.
-Examples of the support that volunteers currently offer are: Reading 1:1 with pupils, support during practical lessons such as art, supporting individuals with higher levels of mathematics and any projects such as the creation of a wildlife garden.
+Examples of the support that volunteers currently offer are: Reading 1:1 with pupils, support during practical lessons such as art, supporting individuals with higher levels of mathematics and many other projects such as the creation of a wildlife garden.

-We have close links with both the Schools Police Liaison Officer and the local Police Community Support Officer.
-Both visit the school to support with the curriculum on a regular basis.
+We have close links with Police Liaison Officer who visits the school to support with the curriculum on a regular basis.

 South Downs National Parks Authority

 Littlegreen School has worked with the SDNPA for some years.
 During this time they have worked with Year 11 in our Conservation Area.
 The rangers have taken boys out across the South Downs as part of their Geography education.
 They have also escorted our boys on charity walks as well as working with our Premises Team to return our beautiful grounds back to their former native condition, removing the non-native fir trees from our back lawn.